point-source/infinity_for_reddit_builder/README.md

    - Enable "Auto-update" if you want automatic updates
    - Set your preferred notification settings

-Now Obtainium will check your private fork for new releases and notify you when they're available.
+Now Obtainium will check your private repository for new releases and notify you when they're available.
 You can install updates directly from the app.

 ## Local Testing